rse-ops/landscape/_includes/paper/containers.md

 one.
 The container already exists, so we could imagine some hook before the pull looking at metadata on the host, and then sending it with a request for a specific container.
-This idea is similar to one discussed in [@Younge2019-uk].
+This idea is similar to one discussed in {% cite Younge2019-uk %}.
 In terms of metadata we would likely need:

 -   Image architecture (to match to host) or best available for host per archspec